 "I baptized you with water; but He will baptize you with the Holy Spirit."Mark 1:8(NASB)

-For thirty years the Lord Jesus was being prepared for His sacrificial act in God's redemptive plan, and finally John the Baptise strode onto the biblical scene as a prophetic voice calling for God's people to repent of their sin and preparing the way of the Lord.
-John announced His arrival and pointed people to Christ.
-He identified Him as the Chosen of God, Who would save His people from their sin.
-And John saw the heavens open and watched as the Spirit, in the form of a Dove, rested on Christ.. as the Father proclaimed "This is My beloved Son - hear Him, look to Him, believe on Him".
+For thirty years the Lord Jesus was being prepared for His sacrificial act in God's redemptive plan, and finally John the Baptist strode onto the biblical scene as a prophetic voice calling for God's people to repent of their sin and preparing the way of the Lord.
+John announced Jesus' arrival and pointed people to Him.
+He identified Him as the Chosen of God Who would save His people from their sin.
+And John saw the heavens open and watched as the Spirit, in the form of a Dove, rested on Christ... as the Father proclaimed, "This is My beloved Son - hear Him, look to Him, believe on Him."

-This man, who came in the spirit and power of Elijah, was calling God's nation to turn from its wicked ways, repent of their sin, return to the Lord and produce fruit that comes from a repentant heart.
-John taught "a baptism of repentance", 'baptising' in water if there was evidence of a truly repentant heart.
-Being 'placed into' water... i.e. being "baptised" in water, was to demonstrate a change of heart - i.e. a repentant heart, showing a change in behaviour.
+This man, who came in the spirit and power of Elijah, was calling God's nation to turn from its wicked ways, repent of their sin, return to the Lord, and produce fruit that comes from a repentant heart.
+John taught a 'baptism of repentance', 'baptising' in water if there was evidence of a truly repentant heart.
+Being 'placed into' water... i.e. being 'baptised' in water, was to demonstrate a change of heart - a repentant heart, showing a change in behaviour.
 John's baptism of repentance was to illustrate an internal cleansing, resulting in a positive change in external behaviour.

-John's baptism was one of seven, very different types of baptisms.
+John's baptism was one of seven very different types of baptisms.
 Some used water and others were 'dry' baptisms!
-'The baptism of Moses' took place when Israel walked through the Red Sea on dry land.
-'The baptism of Moses' was a "dry" baptism.
-Indeed, it was a baptism on two accounts!
-First, the people were identified with Moses and secondly, they were identified with 'the Cloud' (i.e. the Lord Jesus).
+'The baptism of Moses took place when Israel walked through the Red Sea on dry land.
+'The baptism of Moses was a 'dry' baptism.
+Indeed, it was a baptism on two accounts.
+Firstly, the people were identified with Moses and secondly, they were identified with 'the Cloud' (i.e. the Lord Jesus).

-Being baptised with the Holy Spirit into the Body of Christ is perhaps one of the most misunderstood concepts in the Bible, but perhaps 1 Corinthians 12:13 offers the clearest description of this once-for-all, supernatural event, that takes place in the life of every Christian, the moment they place their faith in Christ.. for the forgiveness of sins and life everlasting - "For in the power of one Spirit, we have all been baptised into one Body - i.e. we have been placed INTO Christ's body - we have become a Member of Christ's Body, which is the Church... whether Jews or Greeks, whether bondmen or free, and have all been given to drink of one Spirit.
+Being baptised with the Holy Spirit into the Body of Christ is perhaps one of the most misunderstood concepts in the Bible, but perhaps 1 Corinthians 12:13 offers the clearest description of this once-for-all, supernatural event, that takes place in the life of every Christian, the moment they place their faith in Christ for the forgiveness of sins and life everlasting, "For in the power of one Spirit, we have all been baptised into one Body - we have been placed INTO Christ's body - we have become a Member of Christ's Body, which is the Church - whether Jews or Greeks, whether bondmen or free, and have all been given to drink of one Spirit."

-Heavenly Father thank You that You died for me and that I am saved by Your grace alone, through faith in Christ.
-Thank You that the moment I believed on Him I was baptised into the Body of Christ, positioned in Him and became a member of His mystical Body - the Church.
+Dear Lord, thank You that You died for me and that I am saved by Your grace alone, through faith in Christ.
+Thank You that the moment I believed on Him, I was baptised into the Body of Christ, positioned in Him, and became a member of His mystical Body, the Church.
 Thank You for the opportunity to proclaim outwardly my spiritual birth and privileged position in Christ by going through the waters of baptism as an open declaration of my change of heart and my trust in Him.
-Thank You that my old sin nature is chained to the cross, and I have received newness of life.
-Keep me from fleshly pursuits and keep me pure in Your sight, so that others may see my life and glorify You, in Jesus' name I pray, AMEN.
+Thank You that my old sin nature is chained to the Cross and I have received newness of life.
+Keep me from fleshly pursuits and keep me pure in Your sight, so that others may see my life and glorify You.
+In Jesus' name, AMEN.